How Bioactive Dehydration® Is Helping Nutrient Retention

 Trough dryers and tunnel dryers are some other methods available for drying foods for preservation.

-The disadvantages in the conventional dehydration technique are:
+The disadvantages of the conventional dehydration technique are:

 Open-air sun dehydration

-- it is unhygienic due to open drying in the fields.
+- Unhygienic due to open drying in the fields.

-- there is a risk from birds or small animals contaminating the food.
+- There is a risk of birds or rodents contaminating the food.

 Closed dehydration techniques